andrewgazelka/andrewgazelka.github.io/_posts/2022-12-20-productivity.markdown

 ## Dependant and Blocking tasks

-Suppose we have the task $A$ that blocks task $B$.
+Suppose we have task $A$ that blocks task $B$.
 Let us have the following considerations, where
 $p_t$ is the original priority of task $t$, and $p'_t$ is the priority of task $t$ when adjusted for blocking tasks

 1. If $p_B$ is high, then $p'_A \gg p_A$
 2. If $p_B$ is zero, then $p'_A = p_A$

 However, this gets confusing.
-If we have a million tasks which have priory 0.1, it is hard to think of a formula that will not make $p_A$ priority super high.
+If we have a million tasks with priory 0.1, it is hard to think of a formula that will not make the $p_A$ priority super high.

 Instead, let us think in terms of super tasks:

-Let us denote $v_t$ as the value of task $t$ and $v'_t$ the value of completing the super task, where a super task is that task and tasks which block it.
+Let us denote $v_t$ as the value of task $t$ and $v'_t$ as the value of completing the super task, where a super task is that task and tasks which block it.

 In the example scenario, we have